Senzo

 Ask five Swedish business owners how long they keep receipts and you will get five different answers, usually delivered with some guilt about a shoebox.
-The actual rules are clear, and they got significantly friendlier recently.
+The rules are clearer than those answers suggest, and a 2024 change made the paper part much easier.

 The seven-year rule